Afghanistan: Multiple deaths in mosque blast | DW | 08.10.2021

 Another Taliban official, speaking on condition of anonymity, said at least 28 people had been killed and dozens more were injured.
 Other sources gave a much higher death toll.
 No official figures have yet been released.

 It was not immediately clear who was behind the blast.
-A Taliban official cited by the AFP news agency called the explosion a suicide attack.
+A Taliban official cited by the AFP news agency said the explosion was a suicide attack.

 Afghanistan has been hit by several deadly bombings in recent weeks, including one at a mosque in Kabul.